Jiuro/NDN_over_LoRa/readme.md

 sudo cp -r testGPIO /usr/local/bin
 ```
 Run the command with either of the following: (the first one requires you to be in the test folder and the second requires the executable to be in the /bin folder.
+DO NOT have anything wired to the Pi while this is being done!
 ```
 sudo ./testGPIO
 testGPIO